alexandrebarachant/muse-lsl/README.md

     $ muselsl stream

-In order to connect to a specific Muse, pass the name of the device as an argument.
-The name of the Muse can be found on the inside of the left earpiece (e.g. Muse-41D2)
+To connect to a specific Muse you can pass the name of the device as an argument.
+Device names can be found on the inside of the left earpiece (e.g. Muse-41D2):

     $ muselsl stream --name YOUR_DEVICE_NAME

-You can also directly pass the MAC address of your Muse (this is the fastest and most reliable way):
+You can also directly pass the MAC address of your Muse.
+This provides the benefit of bypassing the device discovery step and can make connecting to devices quicker and more reliable:

     $ muselsl stream --address YOUR_DEVICE_ADDRESS

 ### Working with Streaming Data

-Once a stream is up and running, you now have access to the following commands in another prompt:
+Once an LSL stream is created, you have access to the following commands.

+*Note: the process running the `stream` command must be kept alive in order to maintain the LSL stream.
+These following commands should be run in another terminal or second process*

 To view data: